opencadc/storage-inventory/minoc/README.md

 # The schema to use
 org.opencadc.inventory.db.schema=inventory

 # The identity of a permissions service(s) providing read permissions.
-There may be multiple instances of this key/value pair.
+# - multiple values are supported: service will query all of them
 #org.opencadc.inventory.permissions.ReadGrant.resource=ivo://{authority}/{name}

 # The identity of a permissions system providing write permissions.
-There may be multiple instances of this key/value pair.
+# - multiple values are supported: service will query all of them
 #org.opencadc.inventory.permissions.WriteGrant.resourceID=ivo://{authority}/{name}
 ```